dotnet/reactive/Rx.NET/Documentation/adr/0004-onerror-to-throw.md

 More generally, this clarifies that observable sources that repeatedly produce the same exception object (e.g. `Observable.Throw` or `Observable.Repeat`) are incompatible with multiple calls to `await`.

-The addition of the `CaptureExceptionDispatchState` operator provides a clear, simple way to fix code that runs into this problem.
+The addition of the `ResetExceptionDispatchState` operator provides a clear, simple way to fix code that runs into this problem.